Business Loans

 • Commercial property insurance: Covers the salon’s physical space, including equipment, tools, products and furniture.
 Your landlord or lender may require you to purchase property insurance.

-• Health/life insurance: As a business owner, you have to provide your own personal insurance coverage.
+• Health/life insurance: As a business owner, you provide your own health and life insurance coverage.
 You may also want to offer health insurance for your employees, depending on the size of your staff.
-You would be required to provide health insurance if you have at least 50 full-time employees.
+The federal government requires you to provide health insurance if you have at least 50 full-time (or full-time equivalent) employees.

 • Stylist stations